dedunu/tech/_posts/2013-05-04-first-colombo-mongodb-meetup.md

 ---
 layout: post
-title: Some photos from the first Colombo MongoDB Meetup
+title: "Some photos from the first Colombo MongoDB Meetup"
 ---

 ![](../resources/12.jpg)